March 27, 2008

 Unaudited

-These statements come in two categories; reviews and compilations
+These statements come in three categories; prepared, compiled and reviewed.

 The compilation is putting into the form of financial statements the information provided by the client.
 Glaring irregularities might be noticed.
 But the CPA is not checking facts or tracing transactions through the system.
 The CPA is required to understand the accounting principles and practices of the industry, understand the client’s accounting system, read the financial statements for obvious errors, etc. But much less work than an audit.
 Thus, a compilation is much less expensive and takes less time.